Last week I decided to explore the northern area of California with my parents.

 Nearby Dinosaur Cave Park you can find Margo Dodd Park Beach.
 It’s a small tiny beach that overlooks the sea.
 This park has a gazebo along with several benches for people to sit and overlook the coast.

-Birdwatching as well as gazing at the sunsets is a common activity I noticed as my parents and I all gazed at the sunset along with the others.
+Birdwatching as well as gazing at the sunsets is a common activity I noticed.

 On the south part of Dinosaur Cave Park you can find Elmer Ross Beach.
 The Inn at the Cove Hotel overlooks this beach.

 Many beautiful unique homes surround this park.
 It’s a peaceful neighborhood.
-You can spot many home owners walking their dogs and with the nearby tourist visiting the area.
+You can spot many home owners walking their dogs and tourist visiting the area.

 When it comes to visiting Pismo Beach you can’t go wrong.
-Aside from many of the different beaches you can find it’s worth implying checking out the parks as well that overlook the coast, such as Dinosaur Cave Park.
+Aside from many of the different beaches you can find it’s checking out the parks such as Dinosaur Cave Park.

 You can’t be disappointed with the hiking trails, a children’s playground, and the uniquely spectacular view of the sunset.
-The uniquely nature formed rocks that combine with the crashing of the waves is worth viewing.
-Just be warned of the birds!
+The uniquely formed rocks that combine with the crashing of the waves is worth viewing.
+Just be cautious of the birds!